 Our digitally printed Myanmar flags are made to a high quality, durable knitted polyester.
 Made to the Flag Institute approved design, by us here in the UK.
 Each flag is hand finished with a double sewn hem for durability, and a headband, rope and toggle suitable for attachment to any standard flagpole.
-To offer our appreciation for your order we now offer Free Delivery on all flag orders.

 The Pre-British Burmese flags are not known with any certainty.
 However it is said the first known flag flown was the flag of the early Mons between 1300 and 1500, which was a plain green field with a golden hinthar in the centre.